 All serve to demonstrate the wealth of Cairo not only as a historic capital of the Islamic World, but as a marvel of the human urban experience throughout its history.
 As such, the site of Historic Cairo was inscribed on the World Heritage List in 1979, recognizing its "absolutely unquestionable historical, archaeological and urban importance"

-However, delimitation of the site and inscribed protective measures for the maintenance of its urban and architectural values have remained unclear or lacking altogether, despite its inclusion on the World Heritage List for over 30 years.
-It is this situation that the Urban Regeneration of Historic Cairo Project seeks to address and rectify.
-Requested since many years by the World Heritage Committee, the initiative for the elaboration of conservation/management tools for History Cairo was initiated in 2009, through the Special Account for Egyptian Cultural Heritage at UNESCO.
+However, delimitation of the site and protective measures for the maintenance of its urban and architectural values have remained unclear or lacking altogether, despite its inclusion on the World Heritage List for over 30 years.
+It is this situation that the project Urban Regeneration for Historic Cairo seeks to address and rectify.
+Requested for many years by the World Heritage Committee, the initiative for the elaboration of conservation/management tools for Historic Cairo was initiated in 2009, through the Special Account for Egyptian Cultural Heritage at UNESCO.

-The Urban Regeneration project for Historic Cairo (URHC) has been working with local authorities since 2010 with the aim of preparing planning and management tools necessary for the conservation of the aforementioned heritage values in addition to the socio-economic revitalisation and environmental upgrading of the World Heritage Site as a whole.
-To these ends, the Project will focus on the following objectives:
+The project Urban Regeneration for Historic Cairo (URHC) has been working with local authorities since 2010 with the aim of preparing planning and management tools necessary for the conservation of the aforementioned heritage values in addition to the socio-economic revitalisation and environmental upgrading of the World Heritage Site as a whole.

 - Create an appropriate and shared information platform for urban conservation;

 The project is based on the consideration that the establishment of the Conservation Plan necessarily requires a shared vision for the future of Historic Cairo's architectural heritage and urban fabric, and a consequent strategy to protect and rehabilitate the whole WH site not only as a spatial and functional entity, but also as a cultural and socio-economic asset.